 Times and dates for storytime and summer reading programs will be available at the library and on the News & Events section of this Website.
 Details and registration forms can be obtained from the librarians.

-A book drop is available for returns during closed hours.
-It is located near the main entrance of the library.
+Outdoor book drops are available for returns during closed hours.
+At the Glenrock Library, it is located near the main entrance and at the Douglas Library the book drop is on the west side of the building.

 Fines are assessed for late returns IT IS THE BORROWER'S RESPONSIBILITY TO BE AWARE OF MATERIAL DUE DATES.
 Limited attempts to notify patron of late materials will be made by library staff.
 Patrons having overdue materials and/or fines amounting to more than $2.00 are not allowed further checkout until materials are returned and fines paid.

-Replacement value is charged for lost materials plus a $10.00 handling fee per item.
-Patrons are denied further checkout privileges until lost item is returned or replaced.
+Replacement value is charged for lost or damaged materials plus a $10.00 handling fee per item.
+Patrons are denied further checkout privileges until lost item is returned or replacement fee is paid.
 No reimbursement will be given for recovered items after they have been replaced.

 Gifts to the Library